"WOULDN'T WANNA BE THAT KIND OF GIRL, ANYWAY!"

 The buzz around Showing Out began building at a steady rate, prompting Supreme Records to commission the filming of an accompanying video clip.
 Filmed in August 1986, and directed by Simon West, the film clip is simple yet effective.
 It features the girls, beautifully lit and looking much more their age, than they did in many of their initial photo sessions, performing a dance routine that they had put together themselves, in Kim's living room.
 Both girls look natural in front of the camera, as if they had been making film clips for years, and their post System image was now heavily in place.
 The sisters' youth and beauty, as well as their ability to project their personalities and sense of fun, made the overall impact of the video immense!
 Kim recalled later, “I absolutely loved that video, as it is 100% Mel & Kim.
 We’ve got such an attitude in that video!”
 The video comprises three performance-based scenes.
 The main featuring Mel & Kim in a lit studio, performing the track and showing off their dance routine to camera.
 The second scene, filmed mainly in tight close up, is of the girls walking into the studio, and also singing the chorus.
 Kim looks sensational in a leather strapless dress while Mel sports a more conservative white shirt which is tied at the waist to show off her leather mini skirt and amazing legs.
 Finally, the third scene features the sisters dressed in matching black and white dresses and identical long Chinese style wigs from Selfridges, singing before a sky backdrop.

-Director Simon's West original planned a much more involved treatment for the Showing Out video, as these photographs, obtained exclusively by melandkim.com, reveal.
-Simon had envisioned the video showing the girls working in "a dull day job, in a shop" (as seen in the photograph of Mel, above).
+Director Simon's West original planned a much more elaborate treatment for the Showing Out video, as these photographs obtained exclusively by melandkim.com, reveal.
+Simon had originally envisioned the video portraying the girls working in "a dull day job, in a shop" (as seen in the photograph of Mel, above).
 Mel would then, "pull off her white coat, and have her 'club-gear' underneath, ready to go clubbing".
 In another scene which didn't make the final cut, Simon filmed the girls sitting in his sports car., with the plan of keying in a variety of backgrounds, in post-production.
 Simon explained, "Initially, the background was going to give the impression that they were driving through the city lights at night, on a night out.
 Then it was gonna get more silly, where they would end up in the countryside, with fields and blue sky behind them - and then it was gonna get even more crazy, where the car would take off, and there were clouds going past and a near miss with a seagull and a hot air balloon (laughs)".
 But, a lot of these storyboard ideas fell by the wayside because the girls were just so watchable that, at the end of the day, everybody just wanted to watch them sing and dance".
 It is safe to say that, had Simon seen all of these original ideas to fruition, the Showing Out video would have been very different.

-In October 1989, Alan Coulthard was commissioned to produce some new mixes of Showing Out, alongside his work in producing an official megamix which would become the released Megamix Ninety.
+In October 1989, Alan Coulthard was commissioned to produce some new mixes of Showing Out, alongside his work in producing an official megamix, which would become the released Megamix Ninety.
 Alan produced two main mixes for Showing Out - The Italio House Mix, which is also available as The Italio House Edit, and The Techno Mix.
 The Italio House mix received an official release alongside the Megamix Ninety, and is a drastically different treatment which utilises the smoother, and then current, italio house sound that was sweeping the charts.
-The mix is good although it loses many of the surprises that the original production of 'Showing Out' holds.
+The mix is good, although it loses many of the surprises that the original production of 'Showing Out' holds.
 Originally, the Techno Mix was only available on issue 42 of the Music Factory Mastermix albums, released for DJ use only, although it was eventually also featured on the 2019 Singles Box Set, released by Cherry Red.
 The Techno Mix is similar to the Italio House treatment, but with differing instrumentation similar in style to the huge hit song Big Fun by Inner City, which had been a chart smash in 1989.

 Alan remembers, (These remixes were) “done at the home studio of James Adams (Radio presenter & Producer) in Newport Pagnell when I was without access to a studio, and with Mike Stevens on keyboards, I think.
 This was part of the package commissioned by Nick East towards the end of 1989, a package which also included the Mel and Kim 'Megamix Ninety'.
 Unfortunately, this was just before Mel's tragic death and the release was limited as a result.
 You'll hear some samples from Chic’s 'Le Freak' though it sounds a bit slow compared with today's beats and it's a bit heavy on the digital delay!!
 Happy days!!!”

 For the fans, Showing Out will always be a classic.
-Not only because of its fun and effervescent sound but also because it was the springboard that perfectly introduced us to two sisters from East London whose spirit, beauty, attitude and energy continues to resonate to this day.
+Not only because of its fun and effervescent sound, but also because it was the springboard that perfectly introduced us to two sisters from East London whose spirit, beauty, attitude, and energy continues to resonate to this day.